Umair-khaan/first-reop/README.md

 # first-reop
-This my first time using the gitgub.
+This my first time using the github.
 <br>
 this is written by me
 <br>